mukhtarB/knexJs-fin-trx/README.md

 # fin-trx-api

-A restful api for fintech services
+A restful api for delivering fintech services

 ### The Challenge